Tagalog people: Culture and society

-The Tagalog number around 30 million, making them the largest indigenous Filipino ethno-linguistic group in the country.
-The second largest is the Sebwano with around 20 million.
 Tagalog settlements are generally lowland, commonly oriented towards banks near the delta or wawà (mouth of a river).
-Culturally, it is rare for native Tagalog people to identify themselves as Tagalog as part of their collective identity as an ethnolinguistic group due to cultural differences, specialization, and geographical isolation.
-The native masses commonly identify their native cultural group by provinces, such as Batangueño, Bulakenyo, and Marindukanon, or by towns, such as Lukbanin, Tayabasin, and Infantahin.
-Likewise, most cultural aspects of the Tagalog people orient towards decentralized specializations of provinces and towns.
+Culturally, it is rare for native Tagalog people to identify themselves as Tagalog as part of their collective identity as an ethnolinguistic group due to cultural differences, specialization, and geographical location.
+The native masses commonly identify their native cultural group by provinces, such as Batangueño, Caviteño, Bulakeño and Marinduqueño, or by towns, such as Lukbanin, Tayabasin, and Infantahin.
+Likewise, most cultural aspects of the Tagalog people are oriented towards the decentralized characteristics of provinces and towns.